 - Establishments with 250 or more employees that must routinely keep records under OSHA’s injury and illness regulation will also continue to be required to electronically submit information from their Form 300A to OSHA once a year.

 - The data must be electronically submitted through OSHA’s Injury Tracking Application.

-On June 30, ABC submitted comments to OSHA and urged the agency to withdraw the proposed rule.
+In June 2022, ABC submitted comments urging OSHA to withdraw the proposed rule.